How to Write a Book Description That Sells: 10 Tips

 The book description for Bryan Cohen’s book gets it right and it incorporates many of the elements you’ve just read about:

-The 315-word description (for the paperback edition) does well in not going overboard with the formatting, but it needs bullet list or stars in lieu of bullet points.
+The 315-word book description example above (from the paperback edition) does well in not going overboard with the formatting, but it needs a bullet list (or star in lieu of bullet points).
 (The Kindle version description has bullet points.)

-The description seems a little too long for me; 315 words won’t easily fit on a book cover.
-To be fair, for a self-published book, the book description, say, on an Amazon page, doesn’t necessarily need to match the copy on the back cover or dust jacket, though.
+The description seems a little too long; 315 words won’t easily fit on a book cover and it’s approaching the point where people’s eyes may begin to glaze over.
+To be fair, for a self-published book, the book description, say, on an Amazon page, doesn’t necessarily need to match the copy on the back cover or dust jacket.

-Notice how Bryan uses second person voice in his book description.
+Notice how Bryan writes in the second person in his book description?
 It works for that category.
 Not all nonfiction book descriptions will be written that way.

 Equipped with this knowledge, I hope you’ll write a great book description—an irresistible book description—for your next book.